linearblade/m7BootStrap/docs/usage.md

 - Packages can declare assets, modules, dependencies, and run hooks.
 - The bootstrapper resolves a dependency graph first, then loads in a safe order.
 - Asset/meta registries and module references are tracked for you.
-- Mounting is pluggable: ship a mount package or use #mount.load to apply DOM injections.
+- Mounting is pluggable: ship a mount package or use #runner.mount to apply DOM injections.